Euros, turkeys and bucks

 El Prat

-March 30, 2008 by Valerie
+March 30, 2008

 In view of the mega debacle at Heathrow’s Terminal 5 last week, and the chaos last summer at Barcelona’s Aeroport del Prat, we can only wait in trepidation to see what happens when the new Terminal Sur opens in 2009.
 It’s already behind schedule.
 According to Aena, the Spanish airport authority, (I translate) “The new terminal building is of a tremendous logistical and technical complexity.
 It will handle over 100,000 passengers a day and employ over 15,000 people.”